 Add Colour Through Furniture

-And if none of this is for you, but the white walls feel uninspired nonetheless, add color by incorporating bright and bold furniture.
+And if none of this is for you, but the white walls feel uninspired nonetheless, add colour by incorporating bright and bold furniture.
 You can paint inexpensive wood furniture you buy at vintage shops or IKEA or get pieces reupholstered.

 Good luck settling in.
 Have fun personalizing your space!